 Incremental costs of obtaining a contract with a customer is recognized as an asset in "Prepaid expenses and other current assets" if we expect to recover those costs.
-Incremental costs of obtaining a contract mainly include sales commissions to sales personal and distribution agents, as well as certain cash incentives for referred customers.
+Incremental costs of obtaining a contract mainly include sales commissions to sales personnel and distribution agents, as well as certain cash incentives for customers who provide referrals service for us.
 Contract cost assets are amortized on the basis consistent with the pattern of the transfer of services to which the assets relate.

-As of December 31, 2019, the balance of capitalized costs of obtaining contracts with customers was RMB168,571.
-For the year ended December 31, 2019, we recognized amortization of RMB142,772 as "Sales and marketing expenses" in our consolidated statement of comprehensive loss.
-There is no impairment of contract cost assets recognized during the year ended December 31, 2019.
+As of December 31, 2020, the balance of capitalized costs of obtaining contracts with customers was RMB199,873.
+For the year ended December 31, 2020, we recognized amortization of RMB182,134 as "Sales and marketing expenses" in our consolidated statement of comprehensive income/(loss).
+There is no impairment of contract cost assets recognized for the year ended December 31, 2020.